isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 Assume that `Scoped` and `On_heap` provide compatible user interfaces.
-Here, we compute the optimal type to use at compile time.
+Here we compute the optimal type to use at compile time.
 There are similar techniques for selecting the optimal function to call.

 ##### Note